telerik/blazor-docs/introduction.md

 * <a href="https://www.telerik.com/support/blazor-ui" target="_blank">Blazor UI Support and Learning Resources</a> - a hub with links to all resources such as blogs, videos, repos, docs and so on.

 * [Video Onboarding Course]({%slug getting-started/video-onboarding%}) - through the Telerik Virtual Classroom, you can watch videos and learn how to build a Blazor app at your leisure.

+* [Offline PDF documentation](https://www.telerik.com/account/downloads) for all product versions - select *Telerik UI for Blazor*, then choose a *version* from the dropdown and look for the ZIP files in the *Documentation* section.

 ## Next Steps